-Challenge students, in pairs, to write the complete word for each clue. (letter, post office, mail, mailbox, postcard, stamp, envelope) If students are struggling, add more letters to the lines.
+Challenge students in pairs to write the complete word for each clue. (letter, post office, post, postbox, postcard, stamp, envelope) If students are struggling, add more letters to the lines.

-- Have students open their books to p.
-11. Read aloud the explanation for questions with ever in the green grammar box.
-Then have two volunteers read aloud the example conversation. - Remind students, if necessary, that have is used with I, you, we, and they and that has is used with he, she, and it. - Point out the word order, explaining that the adverb ever always goes before the main verb in questions. - Read aloud the explanation for sentences with never.
-Ask a volunteer to read aloud the two example sentences.
+- Tell students to open their books to p.
+11. Read the explanation for questions with ever in the green grammar box aloud.
+Then invite two volunteers to read the example conversation aloud. - Remind students, if necessary, that have is used with I, you, we and they and that has is used with he, she and it. - Point out the word order, explaining that the adverb ever always goes before the main verb in questions. - Read the explanation for sentences with never aloud.
+Ask a volunteer to read the two example sentences aloud.
 Point out that the contracted forms are often used: I've, you've, she's, he's, it's, we've, they've.
 Give a personal example.
-For example, say I've never seen a Star Wars movie.
-Go around the class, asking different students to make a true personal statement with never.
+For example, say I've never seen a Star Wars film.
+Go round the class, asking different students to make a true personal statement with never.

-- Read aloud the example question with the class.
-Have students write complete questions with ever.
-Then have them ask and answer them in pairs. - To check answers as a class, ask different pairs to read aloud their completed questions and answers. - Extra Support Help students by writing the base form of the verbs (swim, see, mail, make, and have) on the board.
-Then elicit the past participle forms. (swum, seen, mailed, made, had) Write these on the board next to their base forms.
+- Read the example question aloud.
+Ask students to write complete questions with ever.
+Then invite them to ask and answer them in pairs. - To check answers as a class, ask different pairs to read their completed questions and answers aloud. - Extra Support Help students by writing the infinitive of the verbs (swim, see, send, make and have) on the board.
+Then elicit the past participle forms. (swum, seen, sent, made, had) Write these on the board next to the infinitive.
 Instruct students to use them when forming the questions.
-If students have a copy of the Workbook, point out that they can refer to the list of irregular past participle forms in the back of the book.
+If students have got a copy of the Workbook, point out that they can refer to the list of irregular past participle forms at the back of the book.

 - Review the phrases in the box.
-Check that students remember the meanings of late, mountain, mango, ice skating, violin, elephant, and castle. - Ask two students to read aloud the example question and answer. - In pairs, have students ask and answer the questions.
-Walk around the classroom.
-Check for correct use of the present perfect questions.
-Note any errors for class correction at the end of the activity. - Extra Challenge Extend the practice to the third person.
+Check that students remember the meanings of late, mountain, mango, ice skating, violin, elephant and castle. - Ask two students to read the example question and answer aloud. - In pairs, invite students to ask and answer the questions.
+Walk round the classroom.
+Check for correct use of present perfect questions.
+Note any mistakes for correction at the end of the activity. - Extra Challenge Extend the practice to the third person.
 Write the following phrases on the board: Your mother/father, Your sister/brother, Your teacher, Your friend, Your aunt/uncle, Your grandmother/grandfather.
-Have students pick one of the phrases from the board and ask and answer about this person, for example: Has your brother ever mailed a letter to another country?
+Ask students to pick one of the phrases from the board and ask and answer about this person, for example: Has your brother ever posted a letter to another country?
 Yes, he has./No, he hasn't.

-Ask students to brainstorm a list of new key nouns for the box in Activity 3.
+Ask students to brainstorm a list of new key nouns for the box in Exercise 3.
 Model by giving an example of a new noun, for example, octopus instead of a mango.
 Then write the word on the board.
-Once you have five to ten words, model using them in a question.
+Once you've got five to ten words, model using them in a question.
 Ask one student Have you ever eaten octopus?
 Listen to the student's response.
-Then have students work in pairs to ask and answer questions with the new words.
+Then tell students to work in pairs to ask and answer questions with the new words.